Q: What is PI CME?

 Q: Does PI CME count for MOC?

-A: Yes, physicians who are fully engaged in MOC need to complete two PI activities during each 10-year cycle.
+A: Yes, physicians who are fully engaged in MOC need to complete a minimum of one PI activity during each 10-year cycle.
 PI CME modules have been approved by the American Board of Dermatology to fulfill Component 4, Evaluation of Practice Performance.

 Q: How much does PI CME cost?